 In the next few months Heckert will be racing to help raise awareness for Project Lifesaver a 501 (C) (3) a non-profit organization that bridges the technological gap for “at risk” populations and public safety agencies.
 We provide police, fire/rescue and other first responders with a comprehensive program including equipment and training to quickly locate and rescue “at risk” individuals with cognitive disorders who are at constant risk to the life threatening behavior of wandering including those with Alzheimer’s disease, Autism, and Down syndrome.

-Heckert’s Aunt, who suffers from Alzheimer’s disease, is enrolled in the Project Lifesaver program.
+Heckert’s Aunt, who suffered from Alzheimer’s disease, is enrolled in the Project Lifesaver program.
 Throughout the course of this racing season his #34 Project Lifesaver Chevy is decorated with the Project Lifesaver name and logo in order to raise awareness of the Project Lifesaver program.

 Follow Scott throughout the season at http://www.scottheckert.com/ and “Like” him on his Facebook page to keep up with his latest race at keyword: Scott Heckert Racing.